Justice Bobbe J. Bridge (ret.) │ Founding President/CEO

 firstname.lastname@example.org │ 206.696.7503 x 17

-Hickory’s purpose in his work—to help young people reach for their future—is truly realized in LFI’s mission to support current and former foster youth in moving toward a future without being blocked by the past.
+Hickory’s purpose in his work—to help young people reach for their future—is truly realized in LFI’s mission to support foster and homeless youth in moving toward a future without being blocked by the past.
 In addition to managing LFI, Hickory leads special projects involving multi-disciplinary group facilitation and strategic planning.
-He previously practiced civil litigation at the Pacifica Law Group providing counsel to former foster youth.
+He previously practiced civil litigation at the Pacifica Law Group providing pro bono counsel to foster youth.
 Hickory earned a law degree from Seattle University School of Law, as well as an MBA from the University’s Albers School of Business & Economics.
 He serves as board president of The Mockingbird Society.

 Robbin Hastings │ Finance Manager